QuanEvans/Lung_cancer_subtyping/README.md

 ## Features
-- parse the SOFT formatted file and extract the data
+- Parse the SOFT formatted file and extract the data
-- perform the k-means clustering algorithm
+- Perform the k-means clustering algorithm
-- compute the model accuracy and arhive the results
+- Compute the model accuracy and archive the results
-- plot the results (bar plot accuracy and scatter plot of the clustering results)
+- Plot the results (bar plot accuracy and scatter plot of the clustering results)

 </br>

 ## How to run the code
 The code is written in Python language.
 The code is available in the python folder of this repository.
-We suggest to run the code in a Jupyter notebook.
+We suggest running the code in a Jupyter notebook.
 The following are example of how to run the code:
 ```python
 from gse_tools.GSEs import GSEs # or import GSEs if you install the package